ballerina-attic/securing-restful-services-with-ldap/README.md

 ```

 ### Tracing
-You can monitor ballerina services using in built tracing capabilities of Ballerina.
-We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
+You can monitor Ballerina services using in-built tracing capabilities off Ballerina.
+We use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system here.
 Follow the following steps to use tracing with Ballerina.

-- Run Jaeger docker image using the following command
+- Run Jaeger Docker image using the following command
 ```bash
    docker run -d -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp -p5778:5778 -p16686:16686
    -p14268:14268 jaegertracing/all- in-one:latest